 The diamond on the left shows a good performing round brilliant diamond under the Idealscope and this corresponds to the 1.2 HCA score that was received by the diamond.
 On the right, the image exhibits a leaky stone with light loss through the table facet as shown by the pale ring.

 On a first glance, the HCA tool might appear to be the cleverest application created for the diamond shopper.
-However, it doesn’t always give an accurate result due to a variety of factors.
+However, a good score on the HCA tool doesn’t necessary indicate a diamond with best light performance/precision due to a variety of factors.
 The first reason behind having discrepancies is that the HCA tool only utilizes the measurements of 17 out of a total of 57 facets for its analysis.

 To put things into perspective, the HCA score will not reveal whether the scintillation pattern of the stone has a pin fire or a broader flash characteristic.
 Besides relying on averaged readings, the HCA tool fails to take into account the girdle thickness variations, polish and symmetry ratings.
 Combine as a whole, these factors form a complex relationship which are all part and parcel of delivering light performance.